Towards Building Multilingual Language Model for Medicine: Results

 \section{Results}

 Here, we start by presenting the statistics of our constructed datasets.
 Then, we evaluate various LLMs on MMedBench on multi-choice questions and rationale ability, as well as verifying the effectiveness of MMedC.
-Lastly, we conduct a series of ablation studies to investigate deeper on the impact of each data phase.
+Lastly, we conduct a series of ablation studies to investigate the impact of each dataset component.